Segment using Groovy script¶

 - Save them as a CSV file and link it to the Dataset.

 - Install Fiji on the local machine with the OMERO.insight-ij plugin.
-The installation instructions can be found at How to install the OMERO plugin for Fiji/ImageJ.
+The installation instructions can be found at How to install OMERO plugins for Fiji/ImageJ.

 - Data: Samples images from the Image Data Resource (IDR) idr0021.

 - Java API documentation.

 - Script: Groovy script for automatic segmentation of images from OMERO using Fiji

 We will now repeat the manual analysis Manual Segmentation on a Dataset using the scripting facility available in Fiji.

 Let’s go over the script to understand the logic and see how it matches the UI steps.